1) Position on the Role of Nurses in the Practice of Complementary and Alternative Therapies

 CAM and Holistic Care

 Complementary and alternative modalities (CAM) offer therapies that supplement conventional medical care.
-The National Center on Complementary and Alternative Medicine (NCCAM) of the National Institutes of Health has categorized four major domains of CAM practices.
-In addition, NCCAM studies whole medical systems, which cut across all domains:
+The National Center on Complementary and Integrative Health (NCCIH) of the National Institutes of Health has categorized four major domains of CAM practices.
+In addition, NCCIH studies whole medical systems, which cut across all domains:

 Whole Medical Systems